objcio/articles/2014-08-11-bad-testing-practices.md

 ### Don't Stub Private Methods

-Stubbing private methods has all the same caveats as exposing a private method for testing, but on top of that, it could be hard to debug.
+Stubbing private methods has all the same caveats as exposing a private method for testing, but on top of that, doing this could be hard to debug.
 Usually, stubbing libraries rely on hacks to get the job done, making it hard to find out why a test is failing.

-Also, when we stub a method, we should doing it according to its contract.
+Also, when we stub a method, we should be doing it according to its contract.
 But a private method has no specified contract—that's mostly why it's private, after all.
 Since the behavior of a private method is subject to change without notice, your stub may diverge from reality, but your test _will still pass_.
 Horrendous.
 Let's see an example:

 Today:
-Public method of a class relies on a private method of the same class.
+The public method of a class relies on a private method of the same class.
-Private method foo never returns nil.
+The private method foo never returns nil.
 Tests for the public method stub out the private method for convenience.
 When stubbing out method foo, you never consider making foo return nil, because it currently never happens.

 Tomorrow:
 The private method changes and now it returns nil.
 It's a private method, so that's fine.
-Tests of the public method are never updated accordingly ("I'm changing a private method, why should I update any test at all?")
+Tests of the public method are never updated accordingly ("I'm changing a private method, so why should I update any test at all?").
-The public method is now broken for the case in which the private method returns nil but the tests still pass!
+The public method is now broken for the case in which the private method returns nil, but the tests still pass!

 Horrendous.